dojo/widgets/README.md

 [![codecov](https://codecov.io/gh/dojo/widgets/branch/master/graph/badge.svg)](https://codecov.io/gh/dojo/widgets)
 [![npm version](https://badge.fury.io/js/%40dojo%2Fwidgets.svg)](https://badge.fury.io/js/%40dojo%2Fwidgets)

-A suite of pre-built Dojo 2 widgets, ready to use in your application.
+A suite of pre-built Dojo 2 widgets, ready to use in your web application.
 These widgets are built using Dojo 2's widget authoring system [(@dojo/widget-core)](https://github.com/dojo/widget-core).

 **WARNING** This is _beta_ software.
 While we do not anticipate significant changes to the API at this stage, we may feel the need to do so.